Identity Protection - Learn How PayPal Canada Protects You

-Beware of unsolicited phone callers claiming to be from customer service centers who request your sensitive personal information.
+Beware of unsolicited phone callers claiming to be from customer service centres who request your sensitive personal information.
 Simply hang up and call the number on the company's real website if you want to be absolutely sure.

-3. Use secure methods of payment whenever possible
+3. Use secure methods of payment

 Online payments are safer

 When using online payment systems like PayPal, your transaction is as secure as it can be.
 Another important benefit is that the merchant you're buying from will never see your credit card or bank account numbers.